 - Consume at least five fruits and vegetables per day.

-- Try to base your meals on high fibre, startchy foods such as potatoes, rice, brea or pasta.
+- Try to base your meals on high fibre, startchy foods such as potatoes, rice, bread or pasta.

 - Eat protein daily (and this does not necessarily mean meat!).
-Beans, pulses, lentils, chickpeas, fish and meat all come under the protein category.
+Beans, lentils, chickpeas, fish, and meat all come under the protein category.